What to Do With Pumpkins After Halloween

 Make a Pumpkin Flower Planter

 Hollow out a jack-o-lantern that wasn’t carved and transform it into a festive fall flower pot.
 You can also put a whole plant in the pumpkin, then place the pumpkin in the ground.
 The pumpkin will deteriorate in the ground, fertilizing the plant as it breaks down.
-Get a complete list of tasks you should complete to get your house ready for fall.
-It’ll make life a lot easier this winter.

 Make Pumpkin Potpourri

 Fill your house with the smell of pumpkin pie by using your leftover pumpkin as indoor potpourri.
 If it’s not already carved, add some vents once you’ve hollowed it out, then burn a candle inside once you’ve rubbed spices in the lid.
-You may also like these DIY beeswax candles made in glass yogurt jars.

 Do you live in an area with an active wildlife population?
 Make use of your old jack-o-lantern by bringing it into the woods or to the edge of your lawn, away from the road, and allow deer, raccoons, squirrels and other animals to eat it the pumpkin.
-As the weather cools, pests start seeking warmer climates, like the inside of your house.
-These are 30 surefire ways to keep out fall pests.